willzekuri/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script for task 6 creates a directory in the /tmp/ directory The script for task 7 moves a file from /tmp to /tmp/my_first_directory The script for task 8 deletes the file betty
+The script for task 9 deletes a directory in /tmp/ directory